Code-the-Dream-School/node-v3/lessons/lesson-02-npm-and-async-patterns.md

 This lesson covers:

+Before starting lesson take a few minutes to watch these two final project examples.
+One uses EJS for front end and the other is a fullstack React app.
+These students incorporated something they were passionate about in their projects.
+Keep in mind the React apps UI can be acheived without React. *insert*

 1. **Using npm:**
    - **npm** aka Node Package Manager is a tool for installing additional packages (modules) for your Node.js projects.
    - Module by definition: a self contained unit, encapsulated and functional PART of larger system